Fixing a Common Gas Furnace Problem: Flame Sensor Cleaning

 What is a Flame Sensor?
 And How Does a Flame Sensor Work?

 A furnace flame sensor is a stainless-steel rod with a ceramic or porcelain cover.
 You’ll find it behind the burners, most typically on the opposite side of the ignitor.
 Simply put, its job is to sense when there is a flame.
 When there is, the flame sensor signals for your furnace to keep sending gas to keep the heat going.

 Does every furnace have one?

 No. If yours has a spark ignitor instead of a sensor rod, then the furnace ignitor is also doing the job of a sensor.

 Your furnace has a control board that sends electricity to the flame sensor, which then carries the flame to the burner face.
 The sensor lets the control board know that the current is flowing.
 That tells the control board to continue allowing gas to flow, too.

 If the sensor doesn’t tell the control board that the current is going where it should, then the gas valve closes, and the heat stops coming through your vents.

-DIY Steps for a Dirty Flame Sensor
+DIY Steps for a Testing for a Dirty Flame Sensor

 HOW TO CLEAN A FLAME SENSOR